 - Penalty Abatement

 California’s FTB offers an Installment Agreement (IA), also known as a payment plan.
-An IA allows a CA taxpayer to pay the FTB over a series of monthly payments until the delinquent tax debt, including penalties, interest and collection fees, is paid in full.
-An Offer in Compromise is an agreement where the taxpayer and the FTB agree to settle the delinquent tax debt, including penalties, interest and collection fees, for less than the amount that is owed.
+An IA allows a CA taxpayer to pay the FTB over a series of monthly payments until the delinquent tax debt, including penalties, interest, and collection fees, is paid in full.
+An Offer in Compromise is an agreement where the taxpayer and the FTB agree to settle the delinquent tax debt, including penalties, interest, and collection fees, for less than the amount the taxpayer owes.
 Establishing a Financial Hardship/CNC is merely acquiring a hold on involuntary collection actions for a temporary period.
 A request for penalty abatement is a written request asking the FTB to waive some, or all, of the assessed tax penalties.